anu07shreej/PyTorch-101/README.md

 A data loader feeds data from the dataset into the Neural Network.
 Use mini batches of 64 or 128 samples to train data facilitating small memory.

 ## Model Design
-Architecture for the model while initializing weights and biases
+Architecture for the model and initializing weights and biases

+## Model training
+Fit the training data into the model

+## Instantiate the Model